A Continuum of Care (CoC) is the community collaboration program of which CLHC is the lead agency.

 Fleeing/Attempting to Flee Domestic Violence – Any individual or family who:

-While we may not have dozens of people lining our major roadways around the City, there is a homeless population estimated to be about 40 unsheltered, chronically homeless people who live in abandoned buildings and abandoned houses downtown, in addition to many families who are the “hidden homeless” and live in cars or move from one friend/family member to another every few days.
+While we may not have dozens of people lining our major roadways around the city, there is a homeless population estimated to be about 50 unsheltered homeless people who live in abandoned buildings/houses downtown, in addition to families who are the “hidden homeless” and live in cars.
+Cenla's population of households at risk of homelessness, or those staying with various family members or friends is much larger.
 In fact, the Rapides Parish School Board identifies over 300 children in these families each school year.
-Plus, shelters across our region serve over 400 people annually, with over 100 people in shelters throughout CenLa on any given night.
+Plus, shelters across our region serve over 400 people annually, with over 100 people in shelters throughout Cenla on any given night.

-If you encounter someone who is homeless, please contact our office to report the location and we’ll pass the information along to Outreach workers who are trained to assess the situation.
-If the person is hungry and seeking food, you may let them know that Salvation Army serves breakfast and dinner 7 days a week, and Manna House and Main Street Mission both serve lunch.
+If you encounter someone who is homeless, please contact our office to report the location and we’ll pass the information along to Street Outreach workers who are trained to assess the situation.
+If the person is seeking emergency shelter or soup kitchens, share with them the information in our resource guide under the Get Help tab.

 OUTREACH: trained case managers are out in the streets looking for people who may be living in abandoned buildings or under bridges to begin building a relationship of trust with the individual.
 Outreach begins with basic immediate needs such as hygiene items, blankets, clothes, etc. and can often result in referrals for services or housing.